vinzlercodes/Prediction-of-Customer-Churn/README.md

 ---

-If you do find this repository, why not give a star and even let me know about it!
+If you do find this repository useful, why not give a star and even let me know about it!

 Feel free to express issues and feedback as well, cheers!

-If you like the work and my methodology please do leave a review and a star.

-***Thank You***